Is one of your New Year resolutions to lose weight? Get in the habit of eating high-protein breakfasts!

-Eating high-protein breakfasts means you may eat less all day long, including in the evening.
-“That’s key because most people are inactive in the evening, and therefore less likely to burn off surplus calories consumed at that time,” explains Cynthia Sass, R.D., C.S.S.D..
+There is another benefit to eating high-protein breakfasts.
+People who eat a big breakfast actually burn twice as many calories compared with those who eat a large dinner.
+“That’s key because most people are inactive in the evening, and therefore less likely to burn off surplus calories consumed at that time,” explains nutritionist Cynthia Sass.

 Calcium is important not just for building strong bones, but because calcium increases core body temperature, boosting metabolic activity.
 Fruits rich in vitamin C help the body oxidize fat during moderate-intensity exercise and can also banish fattening stress hormones.
 Fiber helps keep you regular and also keeps you feeling full longer.

 Ready to start your day off right?
 Put down the oversized bowl and step away from the sugary cereal.
 It’s time to change your morning meal.
 Try one of these quick and easy high-protein breakfasts next time you’re tempted to reach for a breakfast-in-a-box.

 1. Oatmeal – Oatmeal is a great source of long-lasting energy.
 People who eat warm oatmeal for breakfast feel full for longer and consume fewer calories at lunch than when they consume cold cereal.
 Sprinkle oatmeal with peanut butter powder or stir in 2 tablespoons of natural peanut butter to add more protein.
 Sweeten with real maple syrup, brown sugar, or add cinnamon to taste.
 (Alternatively, quinoa takes a bit longer to make than oatmeal, but it has a ton more protein, plus more fiber and vitamins than oats.)